 Sleep, sleep more and then get some more sleep.
 Seriously, while we are getting quality sleep our body is pumping the testosterone out.
 The key word here is quality.
 Obviously testosterone is one of the most important hormones to the male body.
 Testosterone is what provides a sense of focus and determination.
 Normal T levels will make it easy to build lean muscle, build strength, and bone density with a strong libido and more energy.

 There is a vicious cycle going on with sleep and testosterone levels.
 Once you are a victim of a bad sleep schedule it is difficult to reverse because the low testosterone levels also leads to poor quality sleep.
-To break from this of bad sleep cycle sometimes more help is necessary.
+To break from this of bad cycle sometimes more help is necessary.

 Outside of actively sleeping, there are several ways to boost testosterone.
 One is to lift weights, specifically doing squats.
-Eating properly can boost T levels and many have had success with the paleo diet.
-Eating foods such as steak and eggs contain the right combination of proteins and fats that are the building blocks of testosterone production.
+Eating properly can boost T levels and many people have had success with the paleo diet.
+Try eating foods such as steak and eggs, which contain the right combination of proteins and fats which are the building blocks of testosterone production.

 Another common medical problem, specifically with those whom may be overweight, sleep apnea can be a serious problem.
-Sleep apnea is also shown to drastically bring your t levels down but once users began treatment using CPAP machines, their levels came right back up to normal range.
+Sleep apnea is also shown to drastically bring T levels down but once users began treatment using CPAP machines, their levels came right back up to normal range.

 Other health problems can interfere with your sleep and if you aren't sure what is causing the problem seek medical advice.